Welcome to the Geography Department

 At KS3, Geography is taught as a separate subject in Years 7, 8 and 9.
 Pupils in Year 7 and Year 9 have one 50 minute lesson a week and in Year 8, two lessons a week.
 The nature of Geography means that the content of schemes of work and lesson plans are updated and changed regularly, so that we are able to react quickly to significant world events.
 We aim to provide our pupils with a rich, varied and engaging curriculum.

 Year 7 pupils begin the year with an introductory unit called Fantastic Places.
 They then do a unit that combines the study of Settlements with Map Skills.
 This unit also contains their first (of three) levelled assessments.
 They will then work on units of work about Water Resources, Global Warming, and River Landforms.

 Year 8 start the year with a unit studying Earthquake Hazards, part of which includes an assessment relating to a recent earthquake.
 Other units they study include China, Russia, Weather & Climate, and a final unit about Limestone Scenery in the North of England (which forms the basis for their main field trip in KS3).

 The department offers a variety of extra-curricular activities including a four day trip to Iceland.
 The main field trip the department runs is a day trip to Malham in the Yorkshire Dales in Year 8.
-At KS4 field work takes place in Manchester & Liverpool, Derbyshire, Rivington and a residential trip to Dorset.
-There are further opportunities to take part in fieldwork such as trips to the Lake District.
+At KS4 field work takes place in Manchester & Liverpool, Derbyshire, and Rivington.
+There are further opportunities to take part in fieldwork such as trips to the Lake District and a residential trip to Dorset.

 Mrs L Williams also teaches Geography on a temporary basis.